jisc-services/Public-Documentation/PublicationsRouter/api/v3/IncomingNotification.md

 # Incoming Notification

-The PubRouter IncomingNotification is the structure used by a Publisher to send publication meta-data to PubRouter for routing to Repositories.
+The Publications Router IncomingNotification is the structure used by a Publisher to send publication meta-data to Publications Router for routing to Repositories.

 ## JSON Data Structure